 Divorces Involving a Business in Indiana

 If you have built a business, you may feel it belongs to you alone.
-In a divorce, however, a business may be considered joint marital property and divided between the spouses.
+In a divorce, however, a business may be considered a joint marital property and divided between the spouses.
 Your business may be your most valuable financial asset, involved considerable resources and countless hours of your time.
-If you are facing a divorce, it is important to have an experienced Indianapolis divorce lawyer by your side to protect your interests early in the process.
+If you are facing a divorce, it is important to have an experienced divorce lawyer by your side to protect your interests early in the process.

 At Trapp Law, LLC in Indianapolis, IN, we are experienced in handling divorce cases involving business ownership.
 We understand the sensitive nature of divorce and are committed to protecting your best interests.
-Our Indianapolis attorneys specializing in family law know what is at stake in a divorce and will take every possible measure to avoid a contentious future with your ex-spouse.
+Our Indianapolis attorneys specializing in divorce know what is at stake in a divorce and will take every possible measure to avoid a contentious future with your ex-spouse.
 Call to schedule a free initial consultation if you are a business owner facing divorce.

-Is Your Business Subject to Division in a Divorce?
+Is My Business Subject to Division in a Divorce?

 In most cases, a business will be considered marital property and subject to property division in a divorce.
 This is true whether you acquired your business before or after your marriage.